AdobeDocs/workfront.en/help/manage-work/projects/manage-projects/project-metrics.md

 >[!TIP]
 >
->To see metrics at a higher level for a group of projects within a program, portfolio, etc., navigate to the `Enhanced analytics` area.
+>To see metrics at a higher level for a group of projects within a program, portfolio, etc., navigate to the Enhanced analytics area.
->To learn more about `Enhanced analytics`, see [Enhanced analytics overview](../../../enhanced-analytics/enhanced-analytics-overview.md).
+>To learn more about Enhanced analytics, see [Enhanced analytics overview](../../../enhanced-analytics/enhanced-analytics-overview.md).

 ## Project KPIs

-Key performance indicators (KPIs) display at the top of the `Metrics` area.
+Key performance indicators (KPIs) display at the top of the Metrics area.

 ![](assets/project-metrics-kpis-350x52.png)